What is mumps?

 Mumps is a contagious disease caused by a virus that passes from one person to another through saliva, nasal secretions, and close personal contact.

-The condition primarily affects the parotid glands.
-Parotid glands — also called salivary glands — are the organs responsible for producing saliva.
+The condition primarily affects the salivary glands, also called the parotid glands.
+These glands are responsible for producing saliva.
 There are three sets of salivary glands on each side of your face, located behind and below your ears.
 The hallmark symptom of mumps is swelling of the salivary glands.

 Symptoms of mumps usually appear within two weeks of exposure to the virus.
 Flu-like symptoms may be the first to appear, including:

-A high fever (up to 103 degrees Fahrenheit) and swelling of the salivary glands follow over the next few days.
+A high fever of 103°F (39°C) and swelling of the salivary glands follow over the next few days.
 The glands may not all swell at once.
 More commonly, they swell and become painful periodically.
 You are most likely to pass the mumps virus to another person from the time you come into contact with the virus to when your parotid glands swell.

 - Rest when you feel weak or tired.